Office: (502) 863-7865 | E-mail: gscparks@gscparks.com

 Tumbling: Intermediate Level

-Teaches intermediate tumbling skills such as round offs, handstands, backbend from the standing position, as well as drills and conditioning to help master these skills.
+50-minute class that teaches intermediate tumbling skills such as round offs, handstands, backbend from the standing position, as well as drills and conditioning to help master these skills.
 Athletes must have mastered a cartwheel, rolls, and pushing up into the backbend to enroll in this class.
 Students enrolled in the winter session will preform in the Spring Gymnastics Showcase.

 Prerequisite: Beginner Tumbling